medialab/xan/docs/cmd/search.md

 Now this command is also able to perform search-adjacent operations:

     - Replacing matches with -R/--replace or --replacement-column
+    - Reporting in a new column whether a match was found with -f/--flag
     - Reporting the total number of matches in a new column with -c/--count
     - Reporting a breakdown of number of matches per query given through --patterns with -B/--breakdown.